takemobiteam/takemobi-test.github.io/docs/index.md

 ### Tour Operator Hotel Configurations

-An optional piece of master data that can be sent to specify if this hotel is exclusive (not combinable with bookings from other hotels) or first_stop (the hotel should be prioritized).
+An optional piece of Master Data that can be used to specify if this hotel is exclusive (not combinable with Bookings from other hotels) or first_stop (the hotel should be prioritized).

 **Tour Operator Hotel Configurations Example:**